How to Create Custom Excel Functions? (with Examples)

 Any custom function should start with the word “Function,” followed by the formula name.

-Any function has its arguments or parameters similarly to custom functions, too; we need to define those parameters.
-Since we are adding just two numbers, let us define those parameters and assign data types to those argument variables.
+Any function has its arguments or parameters, similar to custom functions.
+We need to define those parameters.
+Since we add just two numbers, let us define those parameters and assign data types to those argument variables.

-Once the parameters are defined with a data type, we need to define the result outcome data types as well.
-Let’s define the outcome as the “Integer” value.
+Once the parameters are defined with a data type, we also need to define the outcome data types.
+First, let us define the outcome as the "Integer" value.

 Inside this “Function Procedure,” we will write the formula code.